Tariff Actions Resource Page

 Click here to learn more about the Sandler, Travis & Rosenberg Trade Report.

-U.S. importers, exporters, and manufacturers are looking for ways to mitigate the impact of the 10 to 25 percent additional tariffs the U.S. has levied on tens of billions of dollars’ worth of imported goods, including steel and aluminum from all global sources and hundreds of products from China, as well as the retaliatory tariffs U.S. trading partners have begun to impose on U.S. exports.
-There are a number of proven and legitimate ways to avoid or reduce these duties that have been used for many years with great success.
+U.S. importers, exporters, and manufacturers are continuing to look for ways to mitigate the impact of the 10 to 25 percent additional tariffs the U.S. has levied on tens of billions of dollars’ worth of imported goods, including steel and aluminum from all global sources and hundreds of products from China, as well as the retaliatory tariffs U.S. trading partners are imposing on U.S. exports.
+Despite on-going policy changes, there are a number of proven and legitimate ways to avoid or reduce these duties that companies are beginning to use with great success.